Appledore, Kent

 Appledore is a village and civil parish in the Ashford District of Kent, England.
 The village centre is on the northern edge of the Romney Marsh, 12 miles (19 km) south-west of Ashford town.
 The northerly part of this village is Appledore Heath.

+Etymology

+Appledore is first recorded within the Doomsday Book as apuldre (meaning apple tree in Old English).
+Alternatively, a Brythonic origin of "dwr/dor" has been proposed, which means water and would refer to the village’s connection to the River Rother as a historic port.

 History

-The name is first recorded in the 10th century as apuldre (meaning apple tree in Old English).
-Alternatively, a Brythonic origin from or connected with "dwr/dor", meaning water, has been posited.